Azure/azure-docs-sdk-java/docs-ref-conceptual/landingpages/landingpage.services.storage.md

 ## Overview

-Read and write objects and table data to [Azure Storage](https://docs.microsoft.com/azure/storage/) from your Java applications.
-Define and send messages with queues and mount shared  filesystems to share data between applications.
+Read and write objects and send messages between your Java apps with the [Azure Storage](https://docs.microsoft.com/azure/storage/) client libraries.
+Create, update, and manage Azure Storage accounts from Java code with the management libraries.

 ## Import the libraries

-Add the following dependency to your Maven project's `pom.xml` file.
+Add a dependency to your Maven project's `pom.xml` file to use the libraries in your own project.

+### Client

 ```XML
 <dependency>